millJosh/it3038c-scripts/project1/README.md

 This talked about the import of data time but didn't really do much

-I went of this from the website:
+I went off this from the website:
 - from datetime import datetime startTime = datetime.now()
 - do something
 - Python 2: print datetime.now() - startTime